 C. Exegetical Techniques/Hermeneutics Employed

 Whereas Exodus is promising signs and spectacles, Deuteronomy is looking back to them; the promise has been fulfilled.
 Deuteronomy then takes the fulfilled promises as grounds for hope.
 The events model possible future expectations.
 And in Daniel, imperial kings see events they have experienced as further embodiments of the signs and spectacles related in Exodus.
 Ps 105 sets the signs and wonders in the context of Yahweh’s involvement with Israel’s ancestors and then of Yahweh’s involvement with the Israelites on the journey through the wilderness and their entering into possession of the promised land—in other words, it presupposes a link between the Exodus story and the Genesis story on one hand, and Numbers and Joshua on the other.
 It sees them also as a reason for submitting to Yahweh’s instructions and a reason for worship.
 In Neh 9 the signs and spectacles make for a contrast between past event and present reality, though the people’s offenses mean they can hardly complain.
 Jer 32 and Ps 78 spell out that logic.
-In the radical retelling of the story in Ezek 20, the first exodus becomes a failure from the beginning (Barriocanal, “Aproximación”).
+In the radical retelling of the story in Ezek 20, the first exodus becomes a failure from the beginning (Barriocanal)sorry, stet.
 So Yahweh will need to act again with strong hand and extended arm so that people acknowledge, “I am Yahweh” (Ezek 20:33–34, 42–44).

 D. Theological Use